IntelCompH2020/GraphAnalysisToolbox/README.md

    * `CommunityPlus`: Wrapper to community detection algorithms
    * `DataGraph` (requires `SimGraph` and `CommunityPlus`): provides tools for graph processing and analysis.
    * `SuperGraph` (requires `DataGraph`): provides tools for handling collections of DataGraph objects, including tools for the generation of new datagraphs.

-### Additional information

-You can find more detailed information about this software in the [Wiki](https://github.com/Orieus/supergraph/wiki).

-This project was initially conceived for the processing of multiple corpus of scientific publications, patents and project proposals, inside the project "**Service for Identifying Impact and R&D&I Agent Collaboration Networks**" (*Servicio para Identificar Impacto y Redes de Colaboración de Agentes I+D+i*), funded by the **Secretary of State for the Digital Agenda** (SEAD, Secretaría de Estado para la Agenda Digital), under the umbrella of the Spanish Plan for the Stimulus of Language Tecnologies (PTL, [*Plan de Impulso de las Tecnologías del Lenguaje*](https://www.plantl.gob.es/Paginas/index.aspx)).